ongr-archive/MagentoConnectorBundle/Resources/doc/index.rst

    NOTE: If composer prompts input questions just press enter.

-Then run magento install script (be patient it takes some time):
+Then run magento install script (be patient, it takes some time):

 .. code-block:: bash